-Prepare a wishlist – for yourself and for others
+Prepare a wishlist

 Plan where to shop

-Check out the products in store
+Check out the products in the store

 This is the time of the year that return policies are tweaked a little.
 Most stores do not accept returns for accessories such as earrings, jewelry, hats – which I completely understand.
 Some may even extend their return policies due to the holidays, nevertheless, make sure you keep an eye out for them.
 And don’t forget to keep your receipts!

 If you’re planning to hit the stores on Nov 23, make sure you get ample rest the night before.
 You know what they say, the early bird gets the worm.
 I hope my Black Friday shopping tips is of good help and whether we’re on our feet on in our pajamas or rushing to retail stores, happy shopping to us all!